liberda/HTTP.sh/docs/template-examples.md

 ![list so long that the numbers go off-screen!](https://f.sakamoto.pl/IwI0slukA.png)

-This is very useful for rendering tables:
+This is very useful for rendering data in tables:

 ```
 	<table>